- You’ll be automatically enrolled in Medicare once you’ve received Social Security disability benefits for 24 months.

 - COBRA coverage.
-You can purchase the plan offered by your previous employer.
-However, you’ll pay the entire premium amount including the part your employer was paying.
+You can purchase the COBRA plan offered by your previous employer.
+However, you’ll pay the entire premium amount, including the part your employer was paying.

-- Medicare coverage is available to people under 65 who receive Social Security disability benefits.
+- Medicare coverage is available to people under age 65 who receive Social Security disability benefits.

-- Most people are automatically enrolled after a two-year waiting period.
+- Most people are automatically enrolled after a 2-year waiting period.

-- If you have ESRD or ALS, the two-year waiting period will be waived.
+- If you have ESRD or ALS, the 2-year waiting period will be waived.